solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 3. One of WWI's challenges is that while multiple departments might be able to query a given table, what data they should be allowed to see depends on their department or role within the company.
 How could your solution support this?
 You should suggest three options.

    - WWI could achieve this in several ways using either Row Level Security, Column Level Security or Dynamic Data Masking.
 They might even benefit from all three being applied to the same table depending on their needs.
-   - **Row Level Security:** In Azure Synapse Analytics, tables in SQL Pool databases support Row Level Security (RLS).
+   - **Row Level Security:** In Azure Synapse Analytics, tables in Azure Synapse SQL databases support Row Level Security (RLS).
 RLS enables you to implement restrictions on data row access.The access restriction logic is located in the database tier rather than away from the data in another application tier.
 The database system applies the access restrictions every time that data access is attempted from any tier.
 Think of RLS as effectively filtering out rows the user is not authorized to select, update or delete.
 This makes your security system more reliable and robust by reducing the surface area of your security system.
-   - **Columns Level Security:** In addition, tables in SQL Pool databases support Column Level Security (CLS).
+   - **Columns Level Security:** In addition, tables in Azure Synapse SQL databases support Column Level Security (CLS).
 CLS enables you to control access to specific columns in a database table based on a user's group membership or execution context.
    - **Dynamic Data Masking:** Alternately, if parts only parts of a field need to be displayed according to the users's group membership (such as displaying only a few characters of an email address), then WWI could use Dynamic Data Masking.

 4. Can the solution help WWI discover, track and remediate security misconfigurations and detect threats?
 How?